Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Hawks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Atlanta Hawks are 10.5-point underdogs heading into Game 2 of the opening round of the NBA Playoffs against the Boston Celtics at TD Garden on Tuesday, starting at 7:00 PM ET on NBA TV, NBCS-BOS, and BSSE.
-The Celtics have a 1-0 series lead.
-The matchup's point total is set at 229.5.
+The Boston Celtics are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Atlanta Hawks at State Farm Arena on Friday, starting at 7:00 PM ET on ESPN, BSSE, and NBCS-BOS.
+The Celtics have a 2-0 series lead.
+The over/under is set at 228.5 in the matchup.

 Celtics vs. Hawks Odds & Info